yuvalmGS/gigaspaces-wiki-jekyll/xap100adm/blobstore-cache-policy.markdown

 ## How It Works

-XAP is using [SanDisk Flash Data Fabric (FDF)](http://www.sandisk.com/) library, which uses direct flash access.
-It circumvents OS level storage interfaces when writing an object to the space, its indexed data maintained on Heap where the Storage interface implementing using the FDF libraries to interact with the underlying flash drive.
+XAP is using [SanDisk ZetaScale](http://www.sandisk.com/) library, which uses direct flash access.
+It circumvents OS level storage interfaces when writing an object to the space, its indexed data maintained on Heap where the Storage interface implementing using the ZetaScale libraries to interact with the underlying flash drive.

 ![blobstore2.jpg](/attachment_files/blobstore2.jpg)